sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 	-rw-r--r-- 1 root root 1039 Mar  6 22:39 /export/rocks/install/rocks-dist/x86_64/build/nodes/devel.xml

-To modify the configuration of the Rocks Development Appliance you should follow the `customization sequences`_ described in the `Rocks User Guide`_ with the following exceptions...
+To modify the configuration of the Rocks|reg| Development Appliance you should follow the `customization sequences`_ described in the `Rocks|reg| User Guide`_ with the following exceptions...

 - Where applicable you will copy skeleton.xml to extend-devel.xml
-- Rocks Development Appliances explicitly have autofs disabled so they will NOT have access to /share/apps
+- Rocks|reg| Development Appliances explicitly have autofs disabled so they will NOT have access to /share/apps

 .. _customization sequences: http://central6.rocksclusters.org/roll-documentation/base/6.1/customization.html